IHS-Approved Categories Of Instruction

 3. Theories of hearing

-4. Causes and treatment of hearing impairment
+4. Etiology of hearing and listening impairment

 5. Tinnitus